jhill1/SEPwC/source/Python_datetime.inc.rst

 crop date/times to a specific range and compare or take samples from our data every *N* minutes, for example.
 Python comes with a datetime module that helps us deal with these issues.
-It provides a variety of functions to work out duration, samples and deal with leap years and timezones.
+It provides a variety of functions to work out duration, samples and deal with leap years and time zones.

 .. code-block:: Python
     :caption: |python|